T-J-D-Cavey/my-web-dev-blog/content/posts/002-codecademy-career-path-advantages.md

 ---
-title: 'A structured learning journey'
+title: 'Codecademy Career Path Advantages'
 date: '2023-11-02'
-image: codecademy-career-path.jpg
+image: codecademy-career-path-advantages-main.jpg
 excerpt: University courses are structured by the experts.
 It's a good appoach to outsource your learning roadmap.
 isFeatured: true
 ---

 I always remember that brown bear web page that looked like it was from the 90s.

-I took an HTML course provided by Codecademy, a popular online platform that offers interactive coding courses.
+I took an HTML course provided by [Codecademy](https://www.codecademy.com/), a popular online platform that offers interactive coding courses.
 The course introduced the core concepts of HTML and CSS, including a pretend web page all about bears.

 I finished the course and moved on.
 JavaScript, along with everything else, remained an unknown unknown.